dojo/docs/dijit/index.rst

       An easy-to-use date entry control which allows either typing or choosing a date from any calendar widget

+    * `dijit.form.MappedTextBox <dijit/form/MappedTextBox>`_

+      A subclass of `dijit.form.ValidationTextBox <dijit/form/ValidationTextBox>`_ that is designed to be a base class for widgets that have a visible formatted display value, and a serializable value in a hidden input field which is actually sent to the server.

     * `dijit.form.NumberSpinner <dijit/form/NumberSpinner>`_

       A input widget which restricts input to numeric input and offers down and up arrow buttons to "spin" the number up and down